NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/building_project.md

 ## Build Sample project for Windows

-This section describes the method to build the sample template project under Windows.
+This section describes the methods to build the sample template project under Windows.
+There are 3 method to choice from, building With Visual Studio 2022/2026, Building by using a script and building by using Visual Studio code.
+They will all be described here.

 ### Get the Visual Studio Runtime variables